kinfey/HandsOnLab/README.md

 This hands-on experiment is based on Azure ML, and cooperates with GitHub Action to complete the experiment of related MLOps

+**CrossPlatform**

+Introduce how to deploy and migrate Java applications to Azure, including Visual Studio Code debugging Java applications, Spring Boot deployment through containers or Web App, Github Action integrated deployment to Azure, and the use of Azure Spring Cloud

 **JavaLab**